 I love decorative stones!
 Ever wondered why corporate companies use them in their office spaces?
 It represents affluence, wealth, and professionalism.
 I like to joke that, if you want to defraud anybody, add some marble to your office floor and they would believe you.

 What I’m saying, in essence, is that decorative stones are just beautiful and Quartz takes that beauty to an all-new dimension.
 I went through a Quartz store recently and what I learned about the slab made me so happy.
 I think you’ll like to know them as well.

-Quartz stones are also known as lustrous stones that happen to be the second most common minerals on Earth.
+Quartz stones also known as lustrous stones happen to be the second most common minerals on Earth.
 These stones are made into slabs called Engineered Stone which is used as countertops.

 Quartz countertops resist Mildew and molds, unlike Corian.
 They don’t require sealant as Granite does and are not as overly porous as Marble.
 This enables Quartz to be stain-resistant because staining only happens when stains are absorbed.
 Quartz countertops are made up of crushed Quartz stones (93%) held strongly together by polyester or Epoxy resins (7%).

-These resins are what promote the stain-resistant property.
-Quartz is long-lasting because it very much chemical resistant.
+These resins are what promote stain-resistant property.
+Quartz is long-lasting because it is very chemical resistant.
 Such toughness gives it a high-performance status and the impeccable natural aesthetic it is known for.